typhonjs-node-build-test/esm-d-ts/README.md

 `esm-d-ts` allows some rather advanced usage scenarios for library authors as well from handling `imports` in `package.json` to further modification of the TS declarations generated through processing the intermediate AST / Abstract Syntax Tree data.

+One thing that is super useful is that you can use Typescript `.ts` files and export named types (aliases / interfaces) and anything that is too cumbersome to manage with JSDoc.
+Any `.ts` files that are located at the entry point and subdirectories are included in compilation of the declarations.
+You may use `import types` to reference them just like other symbols across your project.
+With the new support for `@implements` you can now properly represent classes in ESM that implement an interface.
+Note: `.d.ts` files are not included in the declaration generation.
+However, it is useful to use `.d.ts` files exporting types that are considered package private.

 ## Caveats